simonevaccari/machine-learning-process/docs/training-cwl.md

 > **`[]`** in the image above indicates that the user may pass a list of parameters to the application package.

+## For developers

+The user may train several tile-based classifiers using the CWL runner.
+One of the tracked artifacts through MLflow is the model's weights.
+The next step is to retrieve the best model, based on the desired evaluation metric, from the MLflow artifact registry and convert it to the ONNX format.
+This activity is explained in ["Export the Best Model to ONNX Format"](./extract-model.md).
+Finally, this model can be integrated into the inference application package.

+> **Note:** This process has already been completed.
+However, users may need to repeat it with their own candidate models.

 ## Troubleshooting